The stationary and quasi-stationary properties of neutral multi-type branching process diffusions: Introduction

-In Section~\ref{sec:MultitypeBranching} the multi-type branching diffusion for $d$-types is introduced.
-Note that, because this paper is restricted to neutral mutations, the results of Section~\ref{sec:Preliminaries} apply in the multi-type process to the marginal distribution of the total population size.
-The asymptotic stationary behaviours for critical and supercritical multi-type diffusions are relatively straightforward and are covered in Sections~\ref{sec:QSMultiCritical} and \ref{sec:QSMultiSupercritical}.
+Rigorous results for the asymptotic stationary behaviours for critical and supercritical multi-type diffusions can be found in the continuous-state branching process literature~\citep{champagnat2008limit,Kyprianou18}.
+In Section~\ref{sec:AsymptoticSuperAndCrit} we provide relatively straightforward derivations which should be accessible the mainstream population genetics community.
 The quasi-stationary and stationary distributions respectively are seen to collapse onto rays aligned with the principle left eigenvectors of the mutation rate matrix, consistent with the known asymptotic limits of the discrete processes described above.

 The quasi-stationary limit of the subcritical multi-type diffusion is less straightforward, and is the subject of the main results of this paper.
-In Section~\ref{sec:QSSubcriticalMultiTypeMoments}, exact first and second moments of the quasi-stationary distribution are derived.
-In Section~\ref{sec:QuasiStatSmallRates} the quasi-stationary distribution is calculated to first order in the overall scaled mutation rate $\theta$.
+In Section~\ref{sec:QSSubcriticalMultiType} the quasi-stationary distribution is calculated to first order in an overall scaled mutation rate $\theta$ indicating the magnitude of the off-diagonal elements of diffusion limit mutation rate matrix.
+The precise definition of $\theta$ is given by Eq.~(\ref{smallRatesGamma}) below.
 The small-$\theta$ approximation is appropriate to many biologically realistic settings and has been applied to multi-allele Wright-Fisher diffusions~\citep{burden2016approximate,Burden_2018,Burden_2019}, to the mathematically equivalent boundary mutation model approximation to the Moran model~\citep{vogl2015inference,SchrempfHobolth17}, and to estimation of mutation rate parameters from site frequency data~\citep{vogl2014estimating,BurdenTang17,VoglMikulaBurden20}.
 Higher order moments of the quasi-stationary distribution to first order in $\theta$ and sampling distributions are derived in Section~\ref{sec:HIgherOrderMoments}.
-In Section~\ref{sec:ComparisonWithNumerical}, a numerical computation of the quasi-stationary distribution for the $d = 2$ sub-critical neutral branching process is compared with the approximate solution of Section~\ref{sec:QuasiStatSmallRates} in order to gauge the range of validity of the small-$\theta$ approximation.
+In Section~\ref{sec:ComparisonWithNumerical}, a numerical computation of the quasi-stationary distribution for the $d = 2$ sub-critical neutral branching process is compared with the approximate solution of Section~\ref{sec:QSSubcriticalMultiType} in order to gauge the range of validity of the small-$\theta$ approximation.

 Conclusions are drawn in Section~\ref{sec:Conclusions}.